SIDDHANTJOHARI/CWEBSERVER/README.md

 # CWEBSERVER
 I have implemented http webserver in C.

-The benifit of this is that the user has to write only function for the services.
+The benifit of this is that the user has to write only function for the services and it is much faster because there is no wrapping .

 ## Code
 ```c